moscowjh/reflections/Lesson3_Reflection.md

 #### How would you collaborate without using Git or GitHub?
 What would be easier, and what would be harder?

 I don't think GIT itself has collaboration features.
 Without pull requests it would be much harder to have others review your code.
 They would probably have to be done manually.

+#### When would you want to make changes in a separate branch rather than directly in master?
+What benefits does each approach have?

+Though it makes the workflow much more complicated, making changes in a separate branch (and merging others' changes into that branch) enables the developer to isolate changes to one discreet function or bug.
+This makes code reviews and testing much easier.